 In a statement to the Guardian, an IMDA spokesperson said: "The IMDA aims to strike a balance between reflecting generally accepted social norms, while giving due consideration to the events' artistic merits."
 But in effect, this means if a performance hits any of the "OB markers", its creators will probably be asked to make changes, or will have their audience restricted to over 16s or over 21s.
-The show could even be denied classification, which results in an effective ban.

 These restrictions, Ong says, have huge consequences for the quality of art produced, and its potential for critique.
 "Singapore is [portrayed as] this kind of garden paradise, but you don't know where the landmines are.
-And of course most tourists won't step on them, but for locals there are lots of controls ...
+And of course most tourists won't step on them, but for locals there are lots of controls

+60 ...
 I want to reveal them, to have a more transparent society."
 Until Ong came on board to revive the festival, it had been curated by the government and had therefore been exempt from licensing restrictions.
 "They forgot about that for the first year, and in the first year we had carte blanche," Ong says.
 "But in my second year, the censorship came back."